Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target-vec.md

 ## Visual preview

-Visual preview mode allows you to easily perform end-to-end QA for Target activities by enrolling and previewing these activities on your device.
-This mode does not require a specialized testing set up.
+Visual preview mode allows you to easily perform end-to-end testing for Target activities by enrolling and previewing these activities on your device.
 To get started, set up a URL scheme and generate the preview links.
 For more information, see [Target mobile preview](https://docs.adobe.com/content/help/en/target/using/implement-target/mobile-apps/target-mobile-preview.html).

+**Tip**: This mode does not require a specialized testing set up.

 The `collectLaunchInfo` API is used to enter the visual preview mode.
 After the visual preview mode is enabled, a red floating button is displayed on the app screen.
 This button can be pressed to enter the visual preview mode again.